 Barware and Serveware– Now that you’ve selected all the ingredients you’ll need to purchase, you must decide on how you want to go about serving the mimosas.
 Lucky for you, we have the breakdown on everything you’ll need to get your bridal shower mimosa bar properly functioning.
 Let’s start with the most important of the supplies, the bubbles.
 While you’ll want to have most, if not all, of the champagne bottles refrigerating, there should be two to three bottles out and opened at all times.
 This guarantees that multiple guests can be pouring at once and that as hostess, you won’t constantly have to switch out the empties.
 Go above and beyond by keeping the open champagne bottles chilled in this custom champagne tub that can double as a gift for the bride and groom.
 For the juices, we recommend these one liter carafes, as the plastic material makes them easy to handle and reuse.
 Serve the fresh fruit in plastic serving bowls along with mini tongs for easy pick-up (check your local Dollar Tree).
 Finally, take your mimosa bar drinkware to the next level by providing guests with a personalized cup to use during the shower (also can double as a favor!) as well as these fun ring straws for an added touch.

 Decorations– Of course decorations aren’t absolutely necessary to execute a mimosa bar, but where’s the fun in that?
 This is your bestie’s bridal shower for goodness sake, so step it up girlfriend!
-Start with framing a mimosa bar sign, like this floral or chalkboard design, to be set up next to the cups.
-While most guests will already know the order to go in, it never hurts to have a super cute reminder!
+Start with framing a mimosa bar sign to be set up next to the cups (most guests will already know the order to go in, but it never hurts to have a super cute reminder!)
 Next, hang a sparkly banner guaranteed to catch guests’ eye with a fun quote like but first mimosas or pop fizz clink.
 If you already have a banner hung somewhere else and want to switch it up a bit, go for these awesome bubbly bar balloons instead.
 Trust us when we say that these extra decorative pieces will wow your BFF and make for great photo opportunities!

 The Day-Of Duties